Developers

 Microsoft Excel CSV import screenshot

-As for Microsoft Excel, there are even more file formats available for saving data from your spreadsheet (aside from CSV):
+As for Microsoft Excel, there are even more file formats available for saving data from your spreadsheet, including:

 • Excel Workbook (.xlsx)